Brewers vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- Milwaukee has a 3-3 record (winning 50% of its games) when it has played as moneyline favorites of -155 or shorter.
+- Milwaukee has a 9-5 record (winning 64.3% of its games) when playing as moneyline favorites of -125 or shorter.

-- Milwaukee has combined with opponents to go over the total 11 times this season for an 11-14-1 record against the over/under.
+- In the 27 games in which bookmakers have set an over/under for Milwaukee, it has combined with opponents to go over the total 12 times (12-14-1).

-- The Brewers have not had a run line set for a game this season.
+- The Brewers have not had a spread set for an outing this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.